Word@Work, Let God's Word energise your working day!

 Acts 9:36-39

-Peter had just seen Aenaes healed in Lydda where a large number of people were converted.
+Peter had just seen Aeneas healed in Lydda where a large number of people were converted (Acts 9:32-35).
 They realised the awesome authority of Jesus Christ.
-About 15 miles away, in the Mediterranean sea-port of Joppa, a much loved believer called Tabitha had died.
+About 15 miles away, in the Mediterranean seaport of Joppa, a much-loved believer called Tabitha had died.
+By recording her Greek name, it appears that Luke was hinting that Tabitha had previously converted to Judaism.
+Now she believed in Jesus as the Messiah.
 Hearing that Peter was nearby in Lydda, the believers sent two men to ask him to come quickly.

 Pages